IBXCODECAT/Blue-Screen-Bot/README.md

-# Discord-Integration
+# Blue Screen Bot
-This repository contains the code for our Discord Integration tool.
+This repository contains the code for Blue Screen Bot